marmelab/checkoid/Readme.md

 #### format
 Takes a function that receives all error object for the given validator and allow to return a new message.
-Allowing to customize it.
+This allows to change the message part of the return value.
-This function returns a new validator
+This function returns a new validator.

 ```js
 const isEmail = match(/@/).format(({ message, value }) => `value: "${value}" is not a valid email`);